groupby/elements-view/themes/sfx-bold-theme/README.md

-# Elements Bold Theme
+# GroupBy Elements Bold Theme
-This theme is used by components in the Elements View repository.
+This theme is used by components in the GB Elements View repository.
 It contains a CSS Normalize.

 ## Usage
-This theme can be used in an Elements project by including a `link` tag in a site's `head`.
+This theme can be used in a GB Elements project by including a `link` tag in a site's `head`.

 Ex.
 ```html